J16N/tsuby/README.md

 |**search**|`t-9gag search <query>`| Get your search result from 9gag.com.|

 #### COC <br>
-*My owner and supporter was really addictive to this game. :p <br>
+*My owner and supporter were really addictive to this game. :p <br>
 Well who doesn't want to get stats of 'player' and 'clan' right from the discord?* ^^

 |Option|Command|Description|